raystack/siren/docs/docs/tour/alerting_rules_and_subscription/2registering_provider.md

   </TabItem>
 </Tabs>

-## 3. Verify Created Providers and Namespaces
+## Verify Created Provider and Namespaces

-To make sure all providers and namespaces are properly created, we could try query Siren with Siren CLI.
+To make sure all provider and namespaces are properly created, we could try query Siren with Siren CLI.

 See what providers exist in Siren.